vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/deploy-distributed-system.md

 curl -v localhost:8084/time-entries?userId=${USER_ID}
 ```

-## Set up Github Actions for Continuous Integration
+## Set up GitHub Actions for Continuous Integration

 ### Get the pipeline

 You are provided a pipeline file as part of the `pipeline` tag.

-Cherry pick this into your `pal-tracker-distributed` workspace:
+Cherry-pick this into your `pal-tracker-distributed` workspace:

 ```bash
 git cherry-pick pipeline